boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

     * [The `init_m` Message](#the-init_m-message)
     * [The `funding_confirmed` Message](#the-funding_confirmed-message)
     * [The `activate` Message](#the-activate-message)

+Channel establishment is initiated by the customer in zkChannels.

 ## Prerequisites
 The merchant has completed the [setup](1-setup.md#merchant-setup) phase, and the customer and merchant have established a communication session.